maverickspectacle/database/pages/psychology.md

 ### IQ Testing Bias

 IQ test-retest score gains are correlated with g loadings at -1, meaning that score gains are not g-loaded at all<ref>https://sci-hub.ru/https://doi.org/10.1016/j.intell.2006.07.006</ref><ref>https://sci-hub.ru/https://doi.org/10.1016/j.tics.2018.10.004</ref>.

-### Wilson Effect

-The heritability of IQ increases with age, reaching a maximum of about 0.6-0.8<ref>https://www.researchgate.net/figure/A-meta-analysis-of-11000-pairs-of-twins-shows-that-the-heritability-of-intelligence_fig1_265690996</ref>.

 ### G Factor